Timdenders/Grin-and-Gourmet/README.md

   </div>
 ### Edit a Recipe:
 - **Functionality**
-     - Users have the option to modify the recipe description, image path, instructions, and rating, with all changes promptly reflected in the database file.
+     - Users can modify the recipe description, image path, instructions, and rating, with all changes promptly reflected in the database file.
   <br>
   <div align="center">
   <img src="repo_images/func_testing-4.PNG" alt="Alt text" width="800"/>